 Lightly cover the dough with a clean, lightweight tea towel.
 Let the dough rise in a warm place for approximately 1 to 1 1/2 hours, or until the dough has doubled in size.
 Things such as humidity, the room temperature and the recipe itself will all determine how long it will take your dough to rise.

 You can check to see if the dough is ready by gently sticking two fingers (to your second knuckle), into the center of the risen dough.
 Remove your fingers.
 If your fingers leave an indentation, the dough is ready.
 If not, cover and let the dough continue to rise.

 Start at one end and roll dough up tightly, forming a log shape.
-Using a 12-inch piece of thread or dental floss, cut the rolls into approximately 1-inch segments.
-Place each segment into two well-greased pans.
+Using a 12-inch piece of thread or dental floss, cut the roll into approximately 1-inch segments.
+Place each segment into two well-greased 9×13 baking pans.
 Leave a little space between each slice (they swell as they bake).
-Lightly cover the pan with a lightweight dish towel.
+Lightly cover the pan with a lightweight tea towel.
 Let dough rise again for approximately 30 minutes, or until doubled in size.

 More great ideas: